ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/file_upload/README.md

 The sample below shows basic configuration code that can be used to configure pasting and dragging images into CKEditor.
 Note that you also need to load specific plugin to handle dropped files.

-	CKEDITOR.replace( 'editor1', {
-		extraPlugins: 'image2,uploadimage',
-		uploadUrl: '/uploader/upload.php'
-	} );
+	config.extraPlugins = 'uploadimage';
+	config.uploadUrl = '/uploader/upload.php';

 <p class="tip">As a fallback solution if <code>uploadUrl</code> is not set and <code>filebrowserUploadUrl</code> is provided for the <strong>File Browser</strong> plugin,
 then the Upload Image plugin will try to use <code>filebrowserUploadUrl</code> instead and send there dragged and pasted images.</p>

 It is also possible to set the specific URL for the specific plugin.
-For example if you want to use [Upload Image](http://ckeditor.com/addon/uploadimage") you can set {@link CKEDITOR.config#uploadImageUrl uploaImagedUrl} which will be used instead of {@link CKEDITOR.config#uploadUrl uploadUrl}.
+For example if you want to use [Upload Image](http://ckeditor.com/addon/uploadimage) you can set {@link CKEDITOR.config#uploadImageUrl uploadImagedUrl} which will be used instead of {@link CKEDITOR.config#uploadUrl uploadUrl}.

 **Example** &mdash; Setting Up Image upload plugin

-	CKEDITOR.replace( 'editor1', {
-		extraPlugins: 'image2,uploadimage',
-		imageUploadUrl: '/uploader/upload.php?type=Images'
-	} );
+	config.extraPlugins = 'uploadimage';
+	config.imageUploadUrl = '/uploader/upload.php?type=Images';

 To learn more about upload URL see {@link CKEDITOR.fileTools#getUploadUrl getUploadUrl}.